potibm/kasseapparat/doc/manual.md

 You may delete the whole cart or remove a certain product from the cart.
 It is not possible to reduce the amount of a certain product (to reduce simplicity).
 This action is performed without confirmation.

-When the order is complete and the user has payed press "checkout" (no confirmation again).
+When the order is complete and the user has paid press "checkout" (no confirmation again).
 Afterwards the cart is empty again and the purchase is shown under the "last purchases" below.

 ### Last Purchases